4 Common Swimming Injuries: Prevention & Recovery

 Categories: Sports Medicine

 As the summertime rolls around once again on Long Island, swimmers everywhere will rejoice.
-While swimming is excellent exercise for your body and works out several muscle groups, the incorrect technique can be damaging to your body.
+While swimming is an excellent summertime exercise, the incorrect technique can be damaging to your body.
 Competitive and recreational swimmers alike must exercise caution when swimming to avoid common swimming injuries.
 At Central Orthopedic, we believe that awareness and prevention are the best treatments for these common swimming injuries.
 Check out our list of injuries that swimmers commonly face from improper technique, or overactivity.

 1. Swimmer’s Shoulder